gtxaspec/wz_flash-helper/docs/README_switch_fw.md

 switch_fw_to="stock"
 ```

-Conditions for switch operations to work:
+Conditions for switch firmware operation to work:
 1. Current firmware type must be different from `restore_fw_type` value
 2. All partition images of the firmware types that you want to switch to must present in either:
 - `(SD card)/wz_flash-helper/restore/stock` or